hcilab/hcilab.github.io/README.md

 To edit/add members, projects, or some other site settings, you can do so via the **_config.yml** file.
 This won't update live when you serve the jekyll site, so just ctrl+c on the terminal and re-run the serve command if you update anything here.

 Publications should auto populate based on what is in _publications folder.

+Note: When building locally, resources and links/anchors will work appropriately, however if pushing to a private fork of the repository on your own github account, they may not.
+Any url's or anchors from say, the nav bar, will require you to put manually into the url /hcilab.github.io after your username.github.io.
+Some resources won't be located such as if they are in the CSS file, unless it's rendered as a variable coming from _config.yml.